FUMVar/FUMVar-Ex/README.md

 #### insert your api key ####
 ```
-after insert VirusTotal api key.
+After insert VirusTotal api key.
 This is an example, these keys are not valid.
 ```
 $ vim vt_api_key